 • Three letters of recommendation (from employment or academic professional)

 • Official transcripts of all prior undergraduate and graduate institutions attended.
+Transcripts must be from regionally accredited institutions.

 - The undergraduate transcript should document a major in psychology or a closely related field.
 It must also indicate a minimum overall GPA of 3.0 (based on a system where a 4.0 equals an A grade).